darrylwest/node-service-commons/README.md

 * includes start and graceful shutdown hooks
 * domain based key generation for no-sql databases
+* includes docker file to help containerize your service applications
 * brings order to the chaos

 ## Controllers Package